mickfuzz/phd4/_posts/thesis_chapters/2024-6-8-Discussion-Conclusion.md

 ### Research output: 3M game making (Meta) model of pedagogical elements of the learning design

+NOTE - KEEP THIS HERE OR MOVE AFTER THE OTHER ROS.?

 In summer 2020 I began early dissemination of results and wanted to be able to present the essence of the learning resources and design to fellow practitioners and participants as well as researchers.
+To do this I created the frame of a 3M model.

+3M model is to create a playable game around a theme for a real or imagined audience with learners given the choice to add many optional features to the game.
+In addition, side missions encourage social and playful coding approaches which help develop a community of coders.
+The mirroring of the language of adventure game experience created a playful environment.
+ANOTHER QUICK SUMMARY

-To do this I created the frame of a 3M model, the aim being to simplify a complex set of resources and teaching processes.
+Thus one aim was to simplify a complex set of resources and teaching processes.
 The resources have been created under an open licence (CC-BY-SA) which allows them to be freely used and adapted.

 A recap of the key features of the model and the motivations behind them.